 I like to organize and manage things.

-I don’t wear my hair like this anymore, though, so some things do change.
+I don’t wear my hair like this anymore.
+Some things do change.